IAVA Staff & Board

 Jason Hansman, Senior Program Manager, Health.
 As Senior Program Associate, Jason executes health programs designed to serve membership, including referrals, mental health support and access to benefits.
 Prior to joining IAVA, Jason completed an 8-year enlistment in the Army Reserves as a Civil Affairs Sergeant.
 From 2004 to 2005, he was deployed to Mosul, Iraq as the Operations NCO of a Civil Affairs company and helped manage hundreds of reconstruction projects.
 Jason graduated from the University of Washington with a B.A. in Political Science and a minor in Near Eastern Language and Civilization.

-Anthony Pike, Program Coordinator, Community.
+Anthony Pike, Senior Program Associate, Community.
 As Program Coordinator, Community, Anthony manages local events, leadership cultivation and member experiences.
 Anthony enlisted in the Marine Corps in March 2000.
 He served his first Iraq tour in Baghdad beginning in January 2004.
 In March 2006, Anthony deployed for a second tour to Ramadi, Iraq.
 He recently completed his bachelor's degree in Aviation at Westminster College in Salt Lake City.

-Laura Slusarczyk, Program Coordinator.
-As Program Coordinator, Laura supports the development of IAVA’s membership community including partnerships support, growth and retention.
+Laura Slusarczyk, Program Associate.
+As Program Associate, Laura supports the development of IAVA’s membership community including partnerships support, growth and retention.
 Prior to moving to New York, Laura worked with a nonprofit, mentoring military dependent youth in Germany and also spent time as a political field organizer and campaign manager.
 Most recently, Laura worked as a public policy and community outreach associate for homeless and at-risk veterans in Minnesota, and was a member of the Military Action Group at the Minnesota State Capitol.
 Laura is a Minnesota native and graduated from Hamline University with a Masters in Nonprofit Management.

 Allison Chansky, Case Manager.
 As Case Manager, Allison supports members and families with mental health needs and provides referrals to social service resources such as housing, employment, childcare, financial assistance, and other veteran specific programs.
 Prior to joining IAVA, Allison provided counseling, group co-facilitation, and social service referrals to a variety of populations in New York City including individuals involved in the criminal justice system and municipal employee union members.
 Allison graduated with a M.S.W. from NYU Silver School of Social Work and with a B.A. in Psychology from Skidmore College.
 Allison’s clinical focus is in psychological trauma and PTSD.